emmansun/gmsm/README.md

 * **ECDH** - a similar implementation of golang ECDH that supports SM2 ECDH & SM2MQV without usage of **big.Int**, a replacement of SM2 key exchange.
 For detail, pleaes refer [is my code constant time?](https://github.com/emmansun/gmsm/wiki/is-my-code-constant-time%3F)

 * **DRBG** - Random Number Generation Using Deterministic Random Bit Generators, for detail, please reference **NIST Special Publication 800-90A** and **GM/T 0105-2021**: CTR-DRBG using derivation function and HASH-DRBG.
 NIST related implementations are tested with part of NIST provided test vectors.
+It's **NOT** concurrent safe!
 You can also use [randomness](https://github.com/Trisia/randomness) tool to check the generated random bits.

 ## Some Related Projects
 * **[TLCP](https://github.com/Trisia/gotlcp)** - An implementation of GB/T 38636-2020 Information security technology Transport Layer Cryptography Protocol (TLCP).